zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 - *plugins* specifies the set of plugins to be used when this scheduling profile is chosen for a request.
 Each entry in the schedulingProfile's plugins section has the following fields:
   - *pluginRef* is a reference to the name of the plugin instance to be used
   - *weight* is the weight to be used if the referenced plugin is a scorer.
+If omitted, a weight of one will be used.

 A complete configuration might look like this:
 ```yaml